tomcnc/NSL/LSN_08/ReadMe.md

 ## 3. Compilation and Execution

 This section presents the execution routine and file system management for archiving the output data generated during **simulation**.
 All subsequent commands must be executed from the `LSN_08/NSL_SIMULATOR/SOURCE/` directory.

-## 3. Compilation and Execution :

-This section presents the execution routine and file system management for archiving the output data generated during **simulation**.
-All subsequent commands must be executed from the` LSN_08/NSL_SIMULATOR/SOURCE/` directory.

 ### 3.1 Compilation